-So what are some of the warning signs that you may be experiencing residual mental health symptoms, such as depression, anxiety and what do PTSD & trauma reaction symptoms look like?
+So what are some of the warning signs that you may be experiencing residual mental health symptoms, such as depression, and anxiety and what do PTSD & trauma reaction symptoms look like?

-- Experiencing recurrent, unwanted distressing memories of the traumatic event, or reliving the traumatic event as if it were happening again, these are considered flashbacks.
+- Experiencing recurrent, unwanted distressing memories of the traumatic event, or reliving the traumatic event as if it were happening again, are considered flashbacks.

 - Having upsetting dreams or nightmares about the traumatic event.